saiqulhaq/flashcards/Tech Resume Inside Out.md

-who are the roles during recruitment process?
+who are the roles during recruitment process?:

 1. hiring manager: the one has decision to hire or not, decide how many person needed, etc
 2. recruiter: coordinates everything on the recruitment side